KrisztanZero/terra-custos/README.md

 - [Contributing Guidelines](/CONTRIBUTING.md): If you'd like to contribute to the project, please read our contributing guidelines.

-Thank you for choosing TerraCustos as your eco-friendly hiking companion!
-Feel free to reach out with any questions or feedback.
+<em>Thank you for choosing TerraCustos as your eco-friendly hiking companion!
+Feel free to reach out with any questions or feedback.</em>